Coursework and Registration

 All doctoral students in the clinical and translational science track have a common core curriculum that includes the following courses:

-- CTSC 5600: Statistics in Clinical and Translational Research
+- CTSC 5600: Introduction to Statistics in Clinical and Translational Research.

 Advanced and elective coursework